Tuesday, July 26, 2011

 Another one of those inspirational stories that need to be seen to be believed!
 An absolute must visit for anyone who wants to see, feel and breathe a good heart felt story of survival.
 It just shows us that we should never give up and have hope for the future.

-Check out these Camphor Trees on a map!
+Check out these Camphor Trees on the map below:

 Click on the pics below to enlarge: